Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

   - CrayEnv offers the Cray Programming Environment (PE) and allows one to use it completely in the way intended by HPE-Cray.
-The environment also offers a limited selection of additional tools, often in updated versions compared to what SUSE offers.
+The environment also offers a limited selection of additional tools, often in updated versions compared to what SUSE Linux, the basis of the Cray Linux environment, offers.
     If you need a richer environment, you should use our other software stacks.

   - LUMI is an extensible software stack that is mostly managed through